rkam/shairport-sync/CAR INSTALL.md

   * Close the file and carefully dismount and eject the two drives. *Be sure to dismount and eject the drives properly; otherwise they may be corrupted.*
 * Remove the SD card from the Linux machine, insert it into the Pi and reboot.

-After a short time, the Pi should appear on your network – it may take a minute or so.
+After a short time, the Pi should appear on your network – it may take a couple of minutes.
 To check, try to `ping` it at the `<hostname>.local`, e.g. if the hostname is `bmw` then use `$ ping bmw.local`.
 Once it has appeared, you can SSH into it and configure it.

 ### Boot, Configure, Update
 The first thing to do on a Pi would be to use the `raspi-config` tool to expand the file system to use the entire card.
 Next, do the usual update and upgrade: